dsuryd/dotNetify-Elements/DevApp/server/Docs/TextField.md

-﻿The element to accept text input.
-It can be configured to use input mask and validate the input.
+﻿The element to accept text input; can be configured to apply input mask and validate the input.

 [inset]